How Much Do Professional Live Poker Players Make?

 Bankroll Management & Yearly Income

 When you remove the idea of being just an average player, you will blossom into a good player – possibly a great player.
-Watching on television or seeing the large amounts players scoop for poker tournaments is going to be a dream of average players, but almost never a reality.
+Watching on television or seeing the large amounts players scoop for poker tournaments, such as the World Series of Poker, is going to be a dream of average players, but almost never a reality.
 It takes time like all great things, and to become a good to a great player you have to play the game and put in the hours.

 Once you can effectively manage a poker bankroll this will determine how good you really will be.
 Managing a bankroll is the hardest part of poker for even the top tier players.
 Tons of players get bored or carried away, or also lose the drive that propelled them to the top.